epfl-ada/2021/Tutorials/01 - Handling data/README.md

 *Updated by: [Panayiotis Smeros](https://github.com/psmeros)*

 ---
-### 2. Execises
+### 2. Exercises

-Happiness.ipynb: Execises to practice you skills.
+Happiness.ipynb: Exercises to practice you skills.
 Solutions will be released on Friday next week.